-Nonfiction books and memoirs are often best experienced in audiobook format—especially when read by a charismatic author.
-In our time-starved world, nonfiction audiobooks are instrumental in ensuring that we keep up good reading habits and consistently educate ourselves, without always having our noses stuck in a physical book (or a Kindle).
-Just like we do podcasts, we listen to audiobooks while brushing our teeth, commuting to work, and even cooking dinner.
+For those who have access to it, nonfiction books and memoirs are often best experienced in audiobook format—especially when read by a charismatic author.
+In our time-starved world, nonfiction audiobooks can be instrumental in ensuring that we keep up good reading habits and consistently educate ourselves.
+Just like many of us listen to podcasts throughout our day, audiobooks can be enjoyed while brushing our teeth, commuting to work, and even cooking dinner.
 Convinced you need to add audiobooks to your morning routine?
 These are the best nonfiction audiobooks to try right now.

 Born a Crime by Trevor Noah

 If you're a fan of The Daily Show, you'll love Trevor Noah's Born a Crime.
 While it offers all the social and political commentary you've come to expect of the late-night talk show host, it also offers so much more than that.
 Noah delves into his journey of self-discovery, from growing up in South Africa, to "making it" in America.
 It's a must-listen.